-You don’t always need to give your child brand new play materials.
-Using everyday objects, and making it up as you go along, is a great way to encourage creative development.
-Your child might need some help with cutting, pasting and gluing.
-Being creative can be a great way to help your child learn these skills.
+You don’t always need to give your child new play materials.
+Using everyday objects, and making it up as you go along, are great ways to encourage creative development.
+Just remember that your child might need some help with cutting, pasting and gluing.

 - Use empty toilet rolls or small plastic juice bottles to make a family.
 Draw on faces, stick on paper clothes, and use cotton wool for hair.
 When you’ve finished making the family, your child could use these new toys to make up stories.

-- In autumn, collect fallen leaves for your child to draw, paste onto paper, or dip into paint.
+- Make use of found and natural material.
+For example, in autumn you could collect fallen leaves for your child to draw, paste onto paper, or dip into paint.

 - Use small plastic lids, patty pan cases and other ‘threadables’ with your child to make jewellery.